Lordship Park

 RIBA London Award Shortlist 2025

 Suffering from both historic bomb damage and tree-root subsidence, the dilapidated building called for a bold structural intervention.
 Our proposal was to insert a cruciform concrete structure into the heart of the house, to prop up the rear wall and form the back-bone of a new extension.
-Stepped openings and split levels mediate between the original house and the garden, forming a series of surprising and generous living spaces, held together by the expressed concrete structure.
+Stepped openings and split levels mediate between the original house and the re-landscaped garden, forming a series of surprising and generous living spaces, held together by the expressed concrete structure.

 Double-skin brick wall construction is combined with concrete beams, reinforcing the monolithic language of the structure.
 The design combines a sensitive approach to its neighbours in the Lordship Park Conservation Area, as well as creating a distinct and contemporary extension.